INTI-CMNB/KiDiff/README.md

 by `kicad-diff.py`, or just provide one using the `--old_file_hash`.

 You can then compare two files using the cached images, you just need to provide the hashes you want to compare.
 The *old_file* and *new_file* won't be used.

 # Similar tools

 ## KiCad-Diff

 [KiCad-Diff](https://github.com/Gasman2014/KiCad-Diff) is a diff tool for PCBs, is more oriented to GUI use.
 It has support not only for `git` but also for `fossil` and `svn`.
 You can navigate the diffs and get information about added or removed items, all using a browser.
 And is fast (all is handled using SVGs).

-It doesn't support schematics, can't be directly used as a git plug-in (perhaps using some wrapper), can't meassure the ammout of difference and doesn't generate a file to see the differences (only browsable).
+It doesn't support schematics, can't be directly used as a git plug-in (perhaps using some wrapper), can't measure the ammout of difference and doesn't generate a file to see the differences (only browsable).

 # Credits and notes